The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

 Also Weinberg gives a ``historical'' introduction and mentions both, group velocity and the equivalence with Hamiltonian mechanics on page 14.
 But also Weinberg does not use these relations to derive Schr\"odinger's equation.
 Though, according to Weinberg (page 21), ``Schr\"odinger showed how the principles of matrix mechanics can be derived from those of wave mechanics.'' he favors a different approach and writes (page 23): ``The approach that will be adopted when we come to the general principles of quantum mechanics in Chapter 3 will be neither matrix mechanics nor wave mechanics, but a more abstract formulation, that Dirac called transformation theory, from which matrix mechanics and wave mechanics can both be derived.''
 Again students are left with the impression that Schr\"odinger's equation is somehow important but also somehow impotent.

-Schiff's book also refers to Eq.~\ref{eq_correspondence} (page 17), but speaks of the ``plausibility'' that the de Broglie's relations receive by it and that there is ``agreement'' found between the group velocity and classical mechanics due to Eq.~\ref{eq_correspondence}.
-Again there is no hint that one could reverse the argument and derive Planck's constant, de Broglie's famous relations and Schr\"odinger's equation altogether from the requirement that physical ``particles'' can't {\it really} be point-like.
+Schiff's book also refers to Eq.~\ref{eq_correspondence} (Ref.~\cite{Schiff}, page 17), but speaks of the ``plausibility'' that the de Broglie's relations receive by it and that there is ``agreement'' found between the group velocity and classical mechanics due to Eq.~\ref{eq_correspondence}.
+Again there is no hint that one could reverse the argument and derive Planck's constant, de Broglie's famous relations and Schr\"odinger's equation altogether from the ``assumption'' that physical ``particles'' can't {\it really} be point-like.

-Though physicists are usually solicitous to present their science as a deductive enterprise, the list of authors that are (supposedly) able but (apparently) unwilling to derive Schr\"odinger's equation is long.
-Cohen-Tannoudji, Diu and Lalo\"e frankly admit their deep lack of interest: ``It is possible to introduce it in a very natural way, using the Planck and de Broglie relations.
+Though physicists are usually solicitous to present their science as a deductive enterprise, the list of authors that are (supposedly) able but (apparently) unwilling to derive Schr\"odinger's equation does not stop here.
+Cohen-Tannoudji, Diu and Lalo\"e frankly admitted their lack of interest~\cite{CohenTannoudji}: \bquo It is possible to introduce it in a very natural way, using the Planck and de Broglie relations.
 Nevertheless, we have no intention of proving this fundamental equation, which is called Schr\"odinger Equation.
-We shall simply assume it.''~\cite{CohenTannoudji}.
-We have no idea why the authors of a textbook on quantum mechanics could have {\it no intention} to derive Schr\"odinger's equation other than that they completely lost confidence in the value of deductive reasoning.
+We shall simply assume it. \equo We have no idea why the authors of a textbook on quantum mechanics could have {\it no intention} to derive Schr\"odinger's equation other than that they lost confidence in the value of deductive reasoning.

-Then Messiah surprises (page 6) with the assertion that ``the desire to unify the various branches of their science has always been one of the most fruitful preoccupations of the physicists'', but neither his nor other textbooks provide evidence that this ``preoccupation'' is more than lip-service when it comes to the question whether one could unify classical and quantum notions.
-In the contrary, many textbooks express the pre-occupation that these notions can by no means be unified\footnote{Sean Carroll even suspected that physicists actually might {\it not want} to understand quantum theory~\cite{Carroll}.}.
-Could it be that the enthusiasm for a revolutionary new theory resulted in a disability to critically assess the narratives promoted by the founding fathers?
+Then Messiah surprises (page 6) with the assertion that ``the desire to unify the various branches of their science has always been one of the most fruitful preoccupations of the physicists'', but neither his nor other textbooks on quantum theory provide evidence that this ``preoccupation'' is more than lip-service when it comes to the question whether one could unify classical and quantum notions.
+In the contrary, many textbooks express the pre-occupation that these notions can by no means be unified\footnote{Sean Carroll even suspected that physicists actually might {\it not want} to understand quantum theory~\cite{Carroll2019}.}.